sarthakagrawal927/interview-prep/blog/README.md

 Find odd occurring element in logarithmic time
 Find two odd occurring elements in an array without using any extra space Check if given array represents min heap or not
-Find K’th smallest element in an array
+Find Kth smallest element in an array
-Find K’th largest element in an array
+Find Kth largest element in an array
 Sort a K-Sorted Array
 Merge M sorted lists of variable length
 Find smallest range with at-least one element from each of the given lists